mk-fg/reliable-discord-client-irc-daemon/README.rst

 Description
 -----------

-rdircd is a daemon that allows using a personal Discord_ account through an IRC client.
+rdircd is a daemon that allows using a personal Discord_ account through an IRC_ client.

-It translates all private channels and public channels/threads on "discord servers" into channels on an IRC server that it creates and that you can connect to using regular IRC client, instead of a browser or electron app.
+It translates all private chats and public channels/threads on "discord servers" into channels on an IRC server that it creates and that you can connect to using regular IRC client, instead of a browser or electron app.

-Named it "reliable" because one of the initial goals was to make it confirm message delivery and notify about any issues in that regard, which was somewhat lacking in other such clients at the time.
+"reliable" is in the name because one of the initial goals was to make it confirm message delivery and notify about any issues in that regard, which was somewhat lacking in other similar clients at the time.

 | There's an IRC channel to talk about the thing - join `#rdircd at libera.chat`_.
 | IRC URL: ircs://irc.libera.chat/rdircd (github refuses to make ircs:// links)

 .. _Discord: http://discord.gg/
 .. _IRC: https://en.wikipedia.org/wiki/Internet_Relay_Chat
-.. _"guilds" in API docs: https://discord.com/developers/docs/resources/guild
 .. _#rdircd at libera.chat: https://web.libera.chat/?channels=#rdircd